AdobeDocs/commerce-operations.en/help/configuration/reference/deployment-files.md

 The value `1` or `0` indicates whether a module is enabled or disabled.

-Disabled modules are not recognized by the Magento application; in other words, they do not participate in merging configuration, in dependency injection, events, plug-ins, and so on.
+Disabled modules are not recognized by the Commerce application; in other words, they do not participate in merging configuration, in dependency injection, events, plug-ins, and so on.
 Disabled modules do not modify the [storefront](https://glossary.magento.com/storefront) or [Admin](https://glossary.magento.com/admin) and do not affect routing.

 The only practical difference of a disabled module and an absent module in the code base is that a disabled module is found by the autoloader, and its classes and constants are available for reuse in other code.